🩺 Affordable Private Healthcare

 0 %

-Bacterial infections are illnesses caused by harmful bacteria, microscopic single-celled organisms.
-Unlike viruses, bacteria are living organisms that can thrive in a variety of environments, including the human body.
-While many bacteria are beneficial and even essential for human health, some can cause infections that range from mild to life-threatening.
-This means that getting accurate results and instant treatment is crucial.
+Bacterial infections are illnesses caused by harmful bacteria, which are microscopic, single-celled organisms.
+Unlike viruses, bacteria are living entities that can thrive in various environments, including the human body.
+Examples of dangerous bacteria include:

 How To Book A Sexual Health Screen Appointment?